dragoncoder047/tehssl/docs/tehsslinternals.md

 1. If the current token is a `{`, recursively compile until a `}` and push that onto the line.
 2. If the current token is a `;`, push the current line onto the current block, and start a new line.
 3. Otherwise, it's a literal token.
-    1. If it's obviously a string (i.e. strats with `"`), make a STRING object.
+    1. If it's obviously a string (i.e. starts with `"`), make a STRING object.
     2. Use `sscanf()` to try to get a double out of it.
 If that succeeds, make it a NUMBER.
+    3. Check if it is one of the matching singletons.
+If it is, make the corresponding symbol object.
-    3. If it starts with a `:`, it's a literal symbol, make it a SYMBOL and **set** the LITERAL_SYMBOL flag.
+    4. Otherwise, it's a symbol.
+If it starts with a character in `:-+&%`, set the appropriate flag.
-    4. If it's a symbol registered as a macro, pass the macro the stream and a pointer to the current line so it can operate on them.
-    5. Otherwise, it's a word symbol, make it a SYMBOL and **clear** the LITERAL_SYMBOL flag.
-(Note that keyword-symbols which start with `-` are not handled here; that's the evaluator's job.)
 4. When the specified end-of-file marker is reached (EOF for top-level, `}` for recursive) return the current block.

 The resulting code structure is laid out like this: